yohasebe/openai-chat-api-workflow/README.md

 - **Your First Language**: Set your first language.
 This language is used when using GPT for translation. (default: `English`)
 - **Your Second Language**: Set your second language.
 This language is used when using GPT for translation.(default: `Japanese`)
 - **Max Characters**: Maximum number of characters that can be included in a query (default: `20000`).
-- **Timeout**: The number of seconds (default: `5`) to wait before opening the socket and connecting to the API.
+- **Timeout**: The number of seconds (default: `10`) to wait before opening the socket and connecting to the API.
 If the connection fails, reconnection (up to 20 times) will be attempted after 1 second.
-- **"Please Wait" Message**: If disabled, the "Please Wait" message is suppressed. (default: `enabled`)
 - **Sound**: If checked, a notification sound will play when the response is returned. (default: `disabled`)
-- **Echo**: If enabled, the original prompt is contained in the result text. (default: `enabled`)
 - **Save File Path**: If set, the results will be saved in the specified path as a markdown file. (default: `not set`)
 - **Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice. (default: `disabled`)
 - **Custom CSS**: You can specify CSS for the query results HTML. (default: `not set`)
 - **Web UI Mode**: Set your preferred UI mode (`light`/`dark`/`auto`). (default: `auto`)
 - **System Content**: Text to sent with every query sent to API as a general information about the specification of the chat.
 The default value is as follows:

-> You are a friendly but professional consultant who answers various questions, write computer program code, make decent suggestions, give helpful advice in response to a prompt from the user.
+> You are a friendly but professional consultant who answers various questions, make decent suggestions, and give helpful advice in response to a prompt from the user.
 Your response must be consise, suggestive, and accurate.

 ## Author